Free Will in Ancient Thought

 ἑκών looks like a participle (word formed from a verb and used as an adjective), but no verb exists.

-Traditionally, according to Frede, historians of ancient philosophy have understood Aristotle's distinction between things we do ἑκόντες and things we do ἄκοντες as a distinction between things we do "voluntarily" and things we do "involuntarily."
+According to Frede, historians of ancient philosophy have traditionally understood Aristotle's distinction between things we do ἑκόντες and things we do ἄκοντες as a distinction between things we do "voluntarily" and things we do "involuntarily."

 This, however, Frede claims, is "highly misleading."